dorellang/insight/docs/docs/Manual/Adding_new_marker_types.md

 ## Before we finish

-We should add the new path `Layers/Markers/CircleMarker` in `server.config` (right below the parent class), so the server knows where to look for our new class.
+Finally, we should add the new path `Layers/Markers/CircleMarker` in `server.config` (right below the parent class), so the server knows where to look for our new class.

 ```
 lib/utils